comScore

 Experiment with cooking methods

-When it comes to cooking methods, there’s no reason not to get as creative as you would with fresh veg.
+When it comes to cooking methods, there’s no reason not to get as creative as you would with fresh vegetables.
 Stay clear of boiling, which not only tends to make your veggies soggy but can also cause some of their nutrients to leach out into the cooking water.